colbyfayock/hyper-bros-trading-workshop/README.md

 * [git](https://git-scm.com/)
 * Signed in to GitHub locally

+This means that you should have basic familiar with a terminal as we'll be using it to run commands.
+You can alternatively follow along using tools like [CodeSandbox](https://codesandbox.io/) but I won't be able to help you debug.

 The **operating system** you use shouldn't matter as long as you can run commands with npm (or yarn if that's your thing).

 If you can run `npm -v` and `git --version`, you should be good to go.